HEART ATTACK & STROKE - Symptoms & Response

 4) unaccustomed fatigue (especially in women) can be an early warning.

-Traditional advice is that, if some signs start to occur, don’t wait; heart attack is a medical emergency.
+Traditional advice is that, if you feel the onset of some signs, give heed; the sensation may build or it may pass quickly.
+If you suspect a heart attack, don’t wait; heart attack is a medical emergency.
 Taking an aspirin, if your body allows it, may improve your chances of survival and recovery.

 And conventional advice is this: Do not drive yourself to the hospital.
 Seek another since you don’t want to lose consciousness while driving.
-If you live alone, unlock your door and sit or lie down awaiting your ride to the hospital.
+If you live alone, secure the promise of assistance and then unlock your door and sit or lie down awaiting your ride to the hospital.
 Your fellow man will likely be sympathetic and helpful since they know that it is only by the grace of God they aren’t lying there in your place.

 Discussion of Heart Attack is continued below.